KevinAst/visualize-it/src/util/ui/svelte-native-forms/README.md

 **API:**
 ```
-<FieldErr fieldChecker={} ... the FieldChecker object to monitor errors on
+<FieldErr [forId=""]     ... identifies the field to monitor errors on, as defined by the
+                             field's DOM ID (mutually exclusive to forName)
+          [forName=""]   ... identifies the field to monitor errors on, as defined by the SNF
+                             fieldName (which can be the DOM name or id attributes, name taking
+                             precedence)
+                             DEFAULT: implicit <label> containment
           [DispErr={}]/> ... the display component that renders the error
                              DEFAULT: the standard internal error display component
 ```

 **Customization:**